 And if they need to get aggression out, things like kickboxing or martial arts can be a great outlet.

-11. Preach the importance of positive self talk and encouragement.
+11. Positive self talk and encouragement.

 Nine times out of 10, if your child is feeling bad about something… they are self sabotaging themselves to some extent.